gregoriohc/laravel-castable/README.md

 ## Usage

+### With Castable base model

+The fastest way is using `\Gregoriohc\Castable\CustomCastableModel` as your base model.

+### Without Castable base model

-Add `HasCustomCasts` trait to your the model you want to add custom attribute casting (if you want to use it in all your models, I suggest adding it to a base model).
+Add `HasCustomCasts` trait to your the model you want to add custom attribute casting (if you want to use it in all your models, I suggest adding it to your own base model).

 Override `castAttribute` model method: